Updated on July 24, 2022 by Sarina

 I adore everything about Japan.
-Whatever I have seen of Japan through books and TV shows has made me respect the country, its people ; their culture, their advancements in technology, their resilience in facing tragedies, their punctuality, their beautiful demeanor and manners – everything worthy of appreciation and emulation.
-A woman in Kimono, their traditional dress is the first image that comes to my mind when I think of Japan
+Whatever I have seen of Japan through books and TV shows has made me respect the country, its people, their culture, its advancements in technology, its resilience in facing tragedies, its punctuality, their beautiful demeanor and manners – everything worthy of appreciation and emulation.
+A woman in Kimono, their traditional dress, is the first image that comes to my mind when I think of Japa.

 What is a Kimono?